barrycarey/RedditRepostSleuth/README.md

 * Set watches on a post and get notifications if someone else posts the same thing
 * More to come

+### Commands
+**!repost all message|comment** - Find all matching posts and list them in a comment reply or via PM **!repost watch message|comment** - Monitor this post and notify you if we see it posted somewhere else **!repost unwatch** - Disable an active repost monitors for this post

 ### Technology

 Repost Sleuth makes heavy use of Celery with a Redis backend.
 Celery allows a large number of CPU bound tasks to be run in parallel with a number of benefits